Pattern Day Trader Rule (PDT): What It Is and How to Work Around It

 Pre-Trade Warnings

 When you are at 2 day trades remaining, Tradewink sends a Discord alert.
-At 3 (your limit for sub-$25K accounts), the day trading scanner automatically pauses.
+At 3 (the internal round-trip limit — a conservative platform safeguard that remains active regardless of broker-side rule changes), the day trading scanner automatically pauses.
+The federal $25,000 PDT minimum was eliminated June 4, 2026, but Tradewink keeps the guard on as a risk control until your broker confirms no transitional restrictions apply.
 No manual tracking required.

 Position Sizing for Sub-$25K Accounts